 Consolidated Bank Ghana Limited (CBG) says it is working on organising career training programmes for all staff that will be affected by its ongoing business integration and rationalisation exercise

-The bank said the two measures were to ensure that the rationalisation exercise does not impose
+The bank said the two measures were to ensure that the rationalisation exercise does not impose hardship on affected staff.

 The statement came two days after Graphic Online reported that some 1,700 staff of the bank will be laid off in a far-reaching exercise meant to rightsize its staff and make it efficient.

 For today's latest Ghana news, visit Graphic Online headlines page Ghana news headlines.

 The affected staff are former staffs of the five defunct banks that CBG, which is 100 per cent state-owned, took over under a purchase and assumption agreement approved on August 1 this year.